telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListItem.md

 ## Properties

+###  IsDataBinding `Boolean`

+Gets or sets a value indicating whether the control is currently being bound.

 ###  ItemType `TreeListItemType`

 Gets a value from the TreeListItemType enumeration indicating what role the items has in the treelist.